 Highlight & Features

-- Access to our state-of-the-art facilities, including our digital media lab and makers space, the Raymond Alf Museum of Paleontology and the Webb Observatory.
+- State-of-the-art facilities, including our digital media lab and makers space, the Raymond M. Alf Museum of Paleontology and the Webb Observatory.

-- Opportunities to live and study alongside students from around the country and the world in our global residential community.
+- Live and study alongside students from around the country and the world in our global residential community.

 - Teaching and mentorship from Webb’s incredible summer program faculty and chances for authentic engagement with dedicated faculty devoted to your personal growth.